Submissions

 Ethical Oversight.
 In dealing with unethical practices, the journal will follow COPE guidelines.
 In case of misconduct, steps will be taken to correct the scholarly record.

 Correction and Retraction.
-Errors in an article that affect the content of the article will be corrected through a correction notice.
+Errors in an article that affect its content will be corrected through a correction notice.
 Retractions will be considered in cases of evidence of unreliable data, plagiarism, duplicate publication, and unethical research.
-Retractions will be issued where required in accordance with COPE guidelines.
+Retractions will be issued where required following COPE guidelines.

 Author Fees.
 No article submission or article processing fees are charged.